 Please use the menu below to navigate to any article section:

-When we think waterfront, we often think of beach suburbs like Manly or Bondi.
+When you think of waterfront properties in Sydney, your mind often goes to well-known beach suburbs like Manly or Bondi.

-Buying a house in these suburbs can easily cost you over three million dollars, something most people just can’t afford.
+But buying a house in these suburbs would cost you over $4.5 million – which is a price most people just can’t afford.

 For buyers and investors looking for a more affordable region, the Sutherland Shire might be the ideal choice.